 Payment of incentive to milk producers by co-operative unions

 The profit earned by the district unions is being shared with the milk producers by way of incentive.
 Depending upon the surplus generated by the particular district union, this incentive amount normally ranges from 60 paisa per litre to Rs.1.60 per litre.
-A sum of Rs.162.79 crore has been paid as incentive to 3,48,019 milk producers during 2011-17.
+A sum of Rs.162.79 crore has been paid as incentive to 3,48,019 milk producers during the year from 2011-2017.

 Payment of bonus to milk producers by Primary dairy cooperative societies

 Whenever the society earns profit, 50% of profit is ‘ploughed back’ to the member milk producers as provided in the by-laws of Milk Producers Cooperative Societies (MPCS) by way of dividend on share capital, patronage rebate and bonus for the value of milk supplied by them to the society.

 A sum of Rs.142.60 crore has been paid as bonus, dividend and patronage rebate during 2018-2019, by which 2.87 lakh members were benefitted.